 When the API is set as a dependency, the Implementation project is automatically used at runtime if it is opened in the workspace.

-If a Mock project is also opened in the workspace, it is automatically used for execution on Simulator.
+If a Mock project or a Front Panel project is also opened in the workspace, it is automatically used for execution on Simulator.